-- a.
-The Newaygo County Administrator will decide by 5:30 a.m. on the closing or delayed opening of Newaygo County Facilities. - b.
-The Newaygo County Emergency Services Director will notify County employees and State and Other Governmental Agencies via Nixle of any closure, delayed opening, or early release.
-Newaygo County employees should also monitor local news sources for closing announcements. - c.
-The Newaygo County Emergency Services Director will notify the news media of any closure, delayed opening, or early release. - d.
-The Newaygo County IT Director will place any closure, delayed opening, or early release on the top of the County's webpage. - e.
-When possible, for facilities closed to the public or for early releases, signage should be placed on the exterior doors of the facilities.
+- A. The Newaygo County Administrator will decide by 5:30 a.m. on the closing or delayed opening of Newaygo County Facilities. - B. The Newaygo County Emergency Services Director will notify County employees and State and Other Governmental Agencies via Nixle of any closure, delayed opening, or early release.
+Newaygo County employees should also monitor local news sources for closing announcements. - C. The Newaygo County Emergency Services Director will notify the news media of any closure, delayed opening, or early release. - D. The Newaygo County IT Director will place any closure, delayed opening, or early release on the top of the County's webpage. - E. When possible, for facilities closed to the public or for early releases, signage should be placed on the exterior doors of the facilities.

-Closing of County Facilities Page 4 of 4
+Closing of County Facilities

-SECTION 8: INTERNAL DEPARTMENTAL CLOSING PROCEDURES
+INTERNAL DEPARTMENTAL CLOSING PROCEDURES